 NetSpot also allows you an option to add hidden networks to the Wi-Fi area map, but the feature is limited to PRO users.
 Albeit mapping out the entire zone, and even the whole floor requires you to move around the laptop to scan different spaces of the room.
 However, it is a one-time effort, which definitely pays off since NetSoft brings back a complete visual view with heatmap visualization too.

-NetSpot Free: The free edition of NetSpot is most useful to primary home users.
-It proceeds with a few limitations that restrict your ability to create visual maps of the wireless network.
+NetSpot Free: The free edition of NetSpot is most beneficial to primary home users.
+It proceeds with a few limitations that restrict your ability to create visual maps of the wireless network and helps you better improve the coverage and connectivity of your wireless home or work network and helps you better improve the coverage and connectivity of your wireless home or work network.

-NetSpot Home: The ideal plan for every homeowner to purchase, the inclusion of a full-fledged Discovery mode makes this special edition a preferred choice.
-The plan comes with some advanced features such as Smart AP detection and passive Wi-Fi surveys too.
+NetSpot Home: The ideal plan for every homeowner to purchase, including a full-fledged Discovery mode, makes this special edition a preferred choice.
+The plan comes with advanced features such as Smart AP detection and passive Wi-Fi surveys and would run you just $68 for a lifetime purchase of the app.

-NetSpot Pro: A more premium solution to Wi-Fi analysis, it features a fully-functioning version of NetSpot.
-Designed to be useful for both home and basic business users as well, it packs both active and passive Wi-Fi surveys for better informatics.
+NetSpot Pro: A more premium solution to Wi-Fi analysis, it features a fully functioning version of NetSpot.
+Designed to be useful for both home and primary business users, it packs both active and passive Wi-Fi surveys for better informatics.
+The total price for the package will cost you about $198, which can be pretty expensive if you don’t know what you’re getting yourself into.

-NetSpot Enterprise: Designed to be a full and final solution to the Wi-Fi woes of any organization, it is certainly priced that way too.
-The Enterprise edition comes with the mapping and analysis capacity of a workforce office space, giving you a visual angle into the network coverage.
+NetSpot Enterprise: Designed to be a complete and final solution to the Wi-Fi woes of any organization, it is certainly priced that way too.
+The Enterprise edition has the mapping and analysis capacity of a workforce office space, giving you a visual angle into the network coverage.
+Finally, the expensive price tag of $698 would seem like a hefty fee at first, but the experience and features it delivers would soon be part of your everyday life and help out keep track of all network-related issues in your office.

 The easiest part about NetSpot, is everything about it.
 Don’t get us wrong – we’re not here to shamelessly promote the wireless network analyzer tool with no comparison to it.
 The verdict we have settled on comes after years of using subpar Wi-Fi analyzer tools that either offered a decent user interface, or the top features – but never both of those things.